jpe442/dodateweb/README.md

 ### <a name="ui"></a> &#128187;  DoDate's Extreme Single Page UI
 ---

-DoDate renders only one page after logging in, but this single page leverage reactive hidden menu components to extend the workspace without redirecting or fully rerending in normal workflow.
+DoDate renders only one page after logging in, but this single page leverages pop-out hidden menu components to extend the workspace without redirecting or fully rerending during primary workflow.

 #### Do...
 - A left pop-out menu drawer is opened when the user hovers or drags over the slim hidden HTML element running up the left side of the workweek calendar.